In this post, you’ll learn how to do a kitchen renovation this year.

 In hindsight, I know that managing a kitchen renovation can be a smooth process, but the important part, to begin with, is making a plan.

-Map out and create a clear image of what you want to achieve, so that you can prepare for building using these steps.
+Map out and create a clear image of what you want to achieve so that you can prepare for building using the following steps.

 Step 1: Set a budget